-This article covers deploying Neo4j on Debian and Debian-based distributions like Ubuntu using the Neo4j Debian package.
+This section describes how to install Neo4j on Debian, and Debian-based distributions like Ubuntu, using the Neo4j Debian package.

 To install Neo4j on Debian you need to make sure of the following:

 Neo4j 3.3 requires the Java 8 runtime.
 Java 8 is not included in Ubuntu 14.04 LTS or Debian 8 (jessie) and will have to be installed manually prior to installing or upgrading to Neo4j 3.3.
 Debian users can find OpenJDK 8 in backports.

 Add the line